-For maximum expandability without compromising portability, the notebook accommodates a number of modules, including CD-ROM/DVD/CD-RW/Combo Drive, three USB ports and one PCMCIA card slot.
+For maximum expandability without compromising portability, the notebook accommodates a number of modules, including Combo or DVD-Dual Drive, two USB ports and PCMCIA card slot.
 The high capacity hard disk drive provides you with plenty of storage space for multimedia files and applications.